w3f/polkadot-wiki/docs/general/getting-started.md

 - {{ polkadot: __<RPC network="polkadot" path="query.staking.minNominatorBond" defaultValue={1000000000000} filter="humanReadable"/>:__ :polkadot }}
   the minimum stake required to submit your intent to directly nominate validators.
 - {{ polkadot: __<RPC network="polkadot" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>:__ :polkadot }}
-  the minimum active bond.
+  the minimum amount of DOT required to become an active nominator and earn rewards, i.e. the minimum active bond.
 To increase the chance of earning staking rewards, your stake should not be less than the minimum stake among the active nominators, which is a dynamic threshold.
 If you have lesser DOT than the minimum active nomination, please consider contributing to [nomination pools](../learn/learn-nomination-pools.md).
 Learn more about [becoming a nominator](../learn/learn-nominator.md).

 - {{ polkadot: __<RPC network="polkadot" path="query.nominationPools.minCreateBond" defaultValue={2000000000000} filter="humanReadable"/>:__ :polkadot }}
   you can create your own [nomination pool](../learn/learn-nomination-pools.md).

-- {{ polkadot: __<RPC network="polkadot" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>:__ :polkadot }}
-  the minimum amount of DOT required to become an active nominator and earn rewards.

 DOT has utility in [Polkadot's democracy](../maintain/maintain-guides-democracy.md).
 Bonding DOT is a requirement to create proposals, to endorse them and to vote on them when they become referendums.